 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Borough of Emmaus' basic financial statements.
-Management's combining schedules on pages 62-65 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Management's budgetary comparison, pension schedules, and combining schedules on pages 52-66 are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The combining schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The budgetary comparison, pension schedules, and combining schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining schedules are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the budgetary comparison, pension schedules, and combining schedules are fairly stated in all material respects in relation to the basic financial statements as a whole.